lopezzot/ATLHECTB/README.md

 <!--Project desription-->
 ## Project description
 The project targets a standalone Geant4 simulation of the ATLAS hadronic end-cap calorimeter beam tests to perform Geant4 regression testing, physics lists comparison and validation against test-beam data.
+It is also an example of how to use a Geant4 application with Geant Val and how to automatically test it using Github Actions.
 - ⏰ Start date: 11 May 2021
 - 📌 Status: from v1.0 on ATLHECTB is available for data production, from v2.0 on ATLHECTB is available on Geant Val